hueyyeng/VesperiaGuide/docs/missables.md

 - [ ] In Yuumanju, equip everyone with the Hotspring Series titles and speak with the Receptionist (Hotspring Final Part)
 - [ ] Sleep at any Inn then talk to the Receptionist in Yuumanju.
 Repeat for Flynn's Spike Armor attachment, Judith's Glamorous Beauty title and Karol's Black Tights title (PS3 and Definitive Edition)
 - [ ] Visit every location on the World Map including the Aer Krenes and the Extra Dungeon (In the PS3 and Definitive Edition, there is also the NEW Extra Dungeon Telescopic Graveyard).
 Sleep at the King Of Adventure to get Estelle's Curious Princess title (Curious Princess)
-- [ ] Once you have seen all 12 Friends of Patty's HiOugi Summon Friends, enter Nordopolica and head toward the north.
+- [ ] Once you have seen all 12 Friends of Patty's Mystic Artes Summon Friends, enter Nordopolica and head toward the north.
 On the way, you will see Gim on the stairs.
 Talk to him and Patty will obtain the Successor Of The Great Pirate's Name title (PS3 and Definitive Edition)
 - [ ] You can now go down further in the Telescopic Graveyard (PS3 and Definitive Edition)